SaadAljammaz/saad-s-arcade-game/README.md

 Once the player reaches the water the game is won.

 ##How to run:
-click on this link http://htmlpreview.github.io/?https://github.com/SaadAljammaz/saad-s-arcade-game/blob/master/index.html and enjoy (:
+download all files here and open the index.html file on your browser or click on this link http://htmlpreview.github.io/?https://github.com/SaadAljammaz/saad-s-arcade-game/blob/master/index.html and enjoy (: